How Homebase helps you manage onboarding documents

 Why is Homebase the right choice for new hire paperwork?

 Homebase is the best choice when it comes to utilizing a high-tech onboarding solution because it keeps your onboarding working in tandem with your hiring solution.
-After you hire the perfect candidate, Homebase wastes no time getting the onboarding process started, meaning you don’t have to worry about assembling paperwork.
+After you conduct applicant screenings and background checks and find the perfect candidate, Homebase wastes no time getting the onboarding process started, meaning you don’t have to worry about assembling paperwork.

 That perfect candidate is then added instantly to your team if you use Homebase for time tracking and scheduling management.
 This way even preparing the schedule for their first day is a breeze.